By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Dosage: 1-2 grams once or twice a day, best taken on an empty stomach.

 This VIP mineral is typically deficient in adults because it is stripped away in most processed foods.
 Whole grains, figs, and green, leafy vegetables are good sources of magnesium, but most people don’t eat enough of these healthy food sources.
 Moreover, stress depletes the body of magnesium.

 Magnesium is essential for some 300 or so enzymatic activities in the body, cellular energy production among them.
 It is usually depleted in heart patients.
 Inside cells, it is most concentrated in the mitochondria.
 Nature designed it that way for a reason, so better make sure you have enough in your body.
 Magnesium also helps keep muscles and blood vessels relaxed, a factor that makes it beneficial as a natural remedy against high blood pressure.

 - Dosage: 400-800 milligrams daily in divided dosages.
-The best forms of magnesium are malate, citrate, and glycinate.
+I like a broad spectrum supplement that combines these four forms of magnesium: orotate, citrate, glycinate, and taurinate.
 Start low and increase dosage gradually.
 Too much magnesium all at once can temporarily cause loose stool.
 I don’t recommend magnesium oxide, a common form used in many supplements.
 It is not well absorbed.

 As a building block of ATP, D-ribose can rapidly restore depleted energy in sick hearts.